Slava-R/ProgrammingAssignment2/README.md

 ## datasciencecoursera
 ## The Getting and Cleaning Data course project repo

-## This repository contains 'run_analysis.R' code
+## This repository contains the 'run_analysis.R' script
-that downloads the UCI's Human Activity Recognition (HAR) data set and transforms it according to the Getting and Cleaning Data Course Project (Coursera) instructions
+that gets the UCI's Human Activity Recognition (HAR) data set and transforms it according to the Getting and Cleaning Data Course Project (Coursera) instructions

 The details about the data and specific transformations performed by the script can be found